two-torial/two-torial/docs/errorcodes/konami.md

     Missing/non-functional camera devices.
 Either connect necessary cameras, use the `-iidxdisablecams` Option or patch the game to bypass this check.
 Can be temporarily bypassed with `Test` button.

+### 5-1503-0043

+!!! tip "MONITOR ERROR"

+    The game isn´t finding a valid monitor.
+Most likely culprit is your refresh rate being wrong.

 ### 5-1506-0001

 !!! tip "CLOCK ERROR"